INDA25PlusPlus/hermanha-compression/README.md

 ## Huffman compression
 PLEEEASEEE READ THE LONG TEXT I WROTE TO COMPRESS.
-I wasted my precious time on it
+I wasted my precious time on it, and you should aswell.